RodSalg/RodSalg/README.md

-## Hello, Everyone !!!
-I'm Thiago Rodrigo!

-If I help you, please follow me <3
+## Hi, Everyone!

-:computer: I Am undergraduate student in computer engineering at the federal university of Amazonas in the last semester.
+:computer: I graduated in Computer Engineering from the Federal University of Amazonas.

 :house_with_garden: I’m from Brazil.